Quick-charging battery startup StoreDot gets $60M on $500M valuation led by Daimler

 To do so, Myersdorf’s team is rethinking the whole concept behind the battery — an effort that has already generated 50 patents for the startup with more on the way, he said.

-no commercial deplyments yet we are working with factories to bring to mass production but these things take time. factories need to learn new tech around org compounds and nanotech that are not normally used in the battery industry. in the past decade there has not been much change. we are tryingt o bing fresh ideas about what is a battery.

-it’s a low tech chemical box and we are introducing thinlayers of electrodes fbuilt from organic and nano materials, 50 patents granted and more coming

-“We are designing a new generation of batteries,” he said, essentially rebuilding across all four components that currently make up lithium ion batteries: the annode, the cathode, the charge transfe and the separator put in place to prevent shorts.
+“We are designing a new generation of batteries,” he said, essentially rebuilding across all four components that currently make up lithium-ion batteries: the annode, the cathode, the charge transfe and the separator put in place to prevent shorts.
 “In order for fast charging to work, all these have to be totally redesigned because the tradition structure was focused on fast discharge, but there was no symmetry,” he said, referring to getting a charge to the battery in the first place.

-In fact, we’ve seen some very high-profile examples of just how dangerous it can be to try to quickly charge batteries that exist today: The Note 7 fiasco at Samsung (which tellingly is an investor in StoreDot) highlighted how graphite, one of the key materials in lithium ion batteries, overheats when charged too fast.
+In fact, we’ve seen some very high-profile examples of just how dangerous it can be to try to quickly charge batteries that exist today: The Note 7 fiasco at Samsung (which tellingly is an investor in StoreDot) highlighted how graphite, one of the key materials in lithium-ion batteries, overheats when charged too fast.

 StoreDot’s solution, in a less-technical nutshell, brings together a new combination of nanomaterials, both organic and inorganic, to both take in the charge and hold it, without heating up in the process and shorting the battery or worse.